UMR-CNRM/snowtools/doc/source/hpc/simulations.rst

    IMPORTANT : this geometry must be properly described in your "geometries.ini" file in case it is a custom geometry.

 .. note::
-   If the target FORCING file was produced with a version of vortrex <2, you also have to add  "forcing_vortex1=True"
+   If the target FORCING file was produced before the migration to the version 2 of vortex, you also have to add  "forcing_vortex1=True"

 The following example illustrates the launch of a SURFEX/Crocus simulation with a 2D FORCING file from the ensemble "ALPAGA" experiment.